Data Types

 • Allowed Characters - Space * + - / = $ Comma(,) ; Decimal point(.) " ' ( ) > < : _ A-Z a-z 0-9

-Each character in the string has to be counted and should be part of the length followed by the data type character "X".
+Each character in the string has to be counted to calculate the length, which should be coded after the PICTURE symbol "X".
 For Example - Declaring a variable to store a 5-character string should have the declaration as XXXXX or X(5).

 01 WS-ALPN PIC X(5).